HuantWang/FUNDED_NISL/FUNDED/README.md

 This part is the data preprocess code.

 ```
- The details are in EdgesGenerationAndDataPreprocess folders
+To construct the AST, we use Soot for Java, ANTLR for Swift, Php and Joern for C/C++.The details are in EdgesGenerationAndDataPreprocess folders.
 ```